CSOC-23/CSOC23-Week-0/README.md

 ## Editing guidelines

 -   Copy the template of the sample card (part of code in separate block) at the end of existing cards and fill in the required details.
+-   Add you portfolio site link and github profile link.